HanaHirose/My-First-Ever-Game/README.md

 ### Instructions
 1. Download the latest release from the link above.
 2. If it's a compressed file, unzip it to your desired location.
 3. Run the executable file to start playing the game.
-No installation required.

 ## Development
 - Duration: 3 month